AdobeDocs/analytics.en/help/analyze/report-builder/filter-dimensions.md

 ---
-title: Filter Dimensions Inn Report Builder
+title: Filter Dimensions In Report Builder
 description: Learn how to filter dimensions in Report Builder.
 role: User
 feature: Report Builder